If you and your partner are looking for a permanent method of contraception, you might want to consider getting a vasectomy.

 1. It Takes a Long Time to Recover from a Vasectomy

 Many people believe that the healing time after a vasectomy procedure is quite long, which is not the case for most people at all.
-Most people that undergo a vasectomy fully recover in about a week.
+Most people that undergo a vasectomy fully recover in about a week, returning to pain-free sexual activity.

 You can expect some discomfort and pain with almost any surgery, even those that are minimally invasive.
 With a vasectomy, this temporary discomfort is often the most pain a person will experience throughout the process.
 While some patients note feeling sensations of pressure, reports of extreme pain associated with a vasectomy are quite uncommon.
 Typically, over-the-counter pain medicine is more than enough to keep someone recovering from a vasectomy feeling comfortable.

-After you are fully recovered from your vasectomy, there should be no aspect of your intimate life that is hindered.
+After you are fully recovered from your vasectomy, there should be no aspect of sexual function or sexual satisfaction that is hindered.
 Although it is important to note that you should still use a form of contraception until you and your doctor have tested and ensured your semen is free of sperm.

 5. Vasectomies Are Unreliable